 My last point against Barkley is his quarterback, Daniel Jones.
-In his first two years Jones had shown moments of brilliance .
-But overall has been disappointing.
-In his rookie season Jones threw for 3,027 passing yards, 24 touchdowns and completed 61.9% of his passes.
+In his first two years, Jones had shown moments of brilliance but overall has been disappointing.
+In his rookie season, Jones threw for 3,027 passing yards, 24 touchdowns and completed 61.9% of his passes.
 On top of that Jones threw 12 interceptions and fumbled the ball 18 times.
 Not numbers you want to see from your quarterback.
 There was hope coming into his second season Jones could take the next step and become a better quarterback.
 However, those hopes didn’t come true.
-Jones ended 2020 with 2943 passing yards, 11 touchdowns and completed 62.5% of his passes.
+Jones ended 2020 with 2,943 passing yards, 11 touchdowns and completed 62.5% of his passes.
 Jones did greatly reduce his turnovers, throwing 10 interceptions and fumbling the ball only 11 times.
-If you couldn’t tell I was being sarcastic.
+If you couldn’t tell, I was being sarcastic.
 Jones this far has proven to be a lack luster quarterback, which affects the fantasy potential of Barkley in 2021.

-To conclude, my worries on Barkley this season have to do with his health, unknown target’s and quarterback play.
+To conclude, my worries on Barkley this season have to do with his health, unknown targets and quarterback play.
 Barkley is a phenomenal talent and fantasy asset.
-However, I think fantasy players are drafting Barkley based off of his rookie season and hoping he can replicate those numbers.
-Even healthy I don’t think Barkley can be as productive as his rookie year.
+However, I think fantasy players are drafting Barkley based on his rookie season and hoping he can replicate those numbers.
+Even healthy, I don’t think Barkley can be as productive as his rookie year.
 I would say best case scenario Barkley finishes as the RB3, but more than likely Barkley is the RB5 to RB10.
 Which would be fine but currently on ESPN Barkley has a ADP of 1.04.
 Players are drafting Barkley near his ceiling, which leaves a lot of room for him to be a fantasy bust for your fantasy team.

-The last thing I want to leave you with.
-Since 2010 of the first 10 running backs drafted, three have busted, meaning they finish significantly lower than where they were drafted.
+The last thing I want to leave you with is this, since 2010 of the first 10 running backs drafted, three have busted, meaning they finished significantly lower than where they were drafted.
 Last season Christian McCaffery, Ezekiel Elliot and Barkley himself were all drafted in the top 10 and finished much lower than their ADP’s.
-I fear this season Barkley will be one one of the three running backs to bust.
+I fear this season Barkley will be one of the three running backs to bust.
 Now there is a point where I will draft Barkley, which is at the back of the first round, but Barkley will never be there so in that sense Barkley is off my board.
 But these are just my thoughts.
 You must decide if Saquon is worth the risk and a player you want to invest in 2021.